Maryrabota/MaryProject/README.md

 # MaryProject
-The framework for testing an online marketplace
+The test framework based on Java for testing an online marketplace